 Unlike Mr. Smith, Hatton merely met with the IRS and capitulated into an installment agreement with the IRS without making any affirmative action to honestly and reasonably comply with the tax code.
-Mr. Smith clearly did honestly and reasonably not only make the effort, but did comply with the tax code and then filed a return that met the requirements of applicable nonbankruptcy law (including applicable filing requirements).
-Mr. Smith should have been rewarded for this conduct upon seeking bankruptcy protection under the Bankruptcy Code.
+Mr. Smith clearly did honestly and reasonably not only make the effort, but did comply with the tax code and then filed a return that met the requirements of applicable nonbankruptcy law (including applicable filing requirements) by increasing his tax liability.
+Mr. Smith should have been rewarded for filing his tax return upon seeking bankruptcy protection under the Bankruptcy Code.
 An honest debtor deserves a discharge under the Bankruptcy Code.
 I believe this and believe the holding in the Smith case sends the wrong incentive and message to debtors and their attorneys.

 The Oral Arguments Before the Ninth Circuit Court of Appeals

 Wow, what a pressure cooker.
 After listening to the oral arguments before the three judge panel I still believe the decision here is wrong as the law and Bankruptcy Code are written.
 It is about interpretation though and past decisions.
 The Ninth Circuit Court of Appeals just could not get over that the debtor filed the 1040 tax return so late after the IRS had given him so many chances to file his own return.
 The debtor in this case did not actually file his own return until after the IRS spent the time to file the Substitute Filed Return.
 I will assume the application of the Hatton test was the correct choice even with the addition to Section 523(a) of a definition of a “return” under the Bankruptcy Code.
-So we are stuck with the IRS and Ninth Circuit Court of Appeals somehow telling us the tax return filed by a debtor after a Substitute Filed Return is a “return” as to the amount the debtor filed return increases the assessed taxes from what the Substitute File Return assessed, but that same “return” is not a “return” as to the previously assesses taxes owed from the Substitute Filed Return.
-So part of the sky is blue and part purple we are being told depending upon the circumstances under which the debtor eventually filed their return…… The Smith case did not nothing to explain how a portion of a “return” can be an honest and reasonable attempt to satisfy the requirements of the tax law and part of a “return” not be all at the same time.
+So we are stuck with the IRS and Ninth Circuit Court of Appeals somehow telling us the tax return filed by a debtor after a Substitute Filed Return is a “return” as to the amount the debtor filed return increases the assessed taxes from what the Substitute File Return assessed, but that same “return” is not a “return” as to the previously assessed taxes owed from the Substitute Filed Return.
+The Smith case did not nothing to explain how a portion of a “return” can be an honest and reasonable attempt to satisfy the requirements of the tax law and part of a “return” not be at the same time.

 The Smith case really just ignores the issue of what the definition of what a “return” is under the Bankruptcy Code or what an honest and reasonable attempt to satisfy the requirements of the tax law (including applicable filing requirements).
 The Court just took the IRS position that since the IRS filed the SFR then a debtor in this case, Martin Smith, under the circumstances in his case could never subsequently file a return and have the portion of the taxes owed according to the SFR discharged in a bankruptcy case.
 Mr. Smith just waited far too long to file his “return” that by every measure was complete and accurate.
 In theory there can still be a set of facts in which a court can determine a return filed by the debtor after a SFR is in fact a “return” and discharge all of the taxes assessed for that year.
 This case was just not it.
 What is troubling is the Hatton case represented a debtor that made no good faith effort to file a “return” unlike in the Smith case.
-Not only did Mr. Smith file a return he provided true and accurate information resulting in his tax obligation increasing.
+Mr. Hatton filed a late return in which he provided true and accurate information resulting in his tax obligation given his tax liability increased from the Substitute Filed Return the taxing authority created.
 That is by definition a honest and reasonable attempt to satisfy the requirements of the tax law (including applicable filing requirements).
 What does “including applicable filing requirements” even mean?
 We still do not know.
 It would have been nice for the Smith case to have gone this direction and helped to define how to apply the actual words of the Section 523(a) of the Bankruptcy Code.

-So, the moral of the story really is to not let the IRS or some other taxing authority file a return on your behalf.
-Do not ignore the letters that the IRS sends in the mail to file your returns and this will never be a problem.
+So, the moral of the story really is to timely and honestly file your tax returns and not let a taxing authority file a return on your behalf.
+Do not ignore the letters a taxing authority sends in the mail to file your returns and this will never be a problem.